-Burn to Memory is our special section focused on Scripture to memorize.
-Pin them, print them or make them your smartphone or tablet background.
+Burn to Memory is a section focused on Scripture to memorize.
+Pin these images, print them or make them your smartphone or tablet background.

 Why is memorizing Scripture so important?
 What’s in your heart comes out at the moments when it is needed.
 (And if what’s in there isn’t good, it’ll come out even when you don’t want it to!)